KYVENetwork/docs/docs/validators/protocol_nodes/pools/cosmos_hub/introduction.md

 ## General Setup

-If you want to participate in the Cosmos Hub pool you will have to run a Gaia Full node which will act as the data source for the KYVE protocol node.
+If you want to participate in the Cosmos Hub pool you will have to run a Gaia Full node which will act as the data source for the KYVE protocol validator.

 This ensures that the data which is getting proposed and validated actually comes from decentralized sources.
-Furthermore, since the gaia blockchain node only serves valid blocks we further increase the validation of this data.
-With that setup a user who wants to join this pool first has to sync his gaia node to the current height the pool has already archived the blocks and then start the actual KYVE protocol node.
+Furthermore, since the gaia blockconsensus validator only serves valid blocks we further increase the validation of this data.
+With that setup a user who wants to join this pool first has to sync his gaia node to the current height the pool has already archived the blocks and then start the actual KYVE protocol validator.

 This architecture diagram summarizes the setup of the Cosmos Hub integration on KYVE: